sanskrit/raw_etexts_english/blogs/manasataramgini/2012/03/2012-03-11_meanderings-in-the-vedanta-nastika-interface.md

 nature.

 ye. apy anya devatA bhaktA yajante shraddhayAnvitAH |
-te .api mAmeva kaunteya yajanty avidhipUrvakaM ||BhG 9.23
+te .api mAmeva kaunteya yajanty avidhipUrvakam ||BhG 9.23
 Even the worshipers, who with conviction worship other deities, worship only me, O son of kunti, but with the incorrect procedures.